wozniakpl/copy-pasta-text/README.md

 **Get it on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=BartoszWozniakSolutions.copy-pasta-text)!**

-Enjoy the ease Copy-Pasta brings to your workflow! 🎉
+Enjoy the ease Copy-Pasta-Text brings to your workflow! 🎉